Optimized Power Control for Over-the-Air Computation in Fading Channels: Introduction

 The remainder of the paper is organized as follows.
-The fading AirComp system is modeled in Section \ref{sec:system1}, in which the power control problem for MSE minimization is formulated.
-The optimal power-control policy in the special case with static channels is presented in Section \ref{sec_static_channel}.
+The fading AirComp system is modeled in Section \ref{sec:system1}, where the power control problem for MSE minimization is formulated.
+The optimal power-control policy in the special static-channel case is presented in Section \ref{sec_static_channel}.
 The optimal power-control policy in the general case with time-varying channels is obtained in Section \ref{sec_fading}.
 Finally, simulation results are provided in Section \ref{sec_simu}, followed by the conclusion in Section \ref{sec_con}.